 Why This is a Poor Value Proposition

 Without a transfer bonus, Chase uses a 1:1 transfer ratio for all Ultimate Reward travel partners.
 But all points don't have the same value.
-While my baseline valuation for Chase URs is 1.7¢ per point, I only value IHG points at 0.5¢ per point.
-Consequently, if you were to transfer Ultimate Rewards points to IHG, you'd effectively cut the value of your points by more than two-thirds.
+While my baseline valuation for Chase Ultimate Rewards points is 1.7¢ per point, AwardWallet users have only been able to redeem IHG points for 0.73¢ per point in recent redemptions.
+Consequently, if you were to transfer Ultimate Rewards points to IHG, you'd effectively cut the value of your points by more than half.
 This makes transfers to IHG a poor value in most scenarios.

-A 60% bonus doesn't do much to close the gap.
-Boosting IHG's 0.5¢ value by 60% still only translates into 0.8¢ per point.
+A 50% bonus doesn't do much to close the gap.
+Boosting IHG's 0.73¢ value by 50% still only translates into under 1.1¢ per point.

-Meanwhile, the cash price for the same booking is $650.27 all-in for two nights.
+Meanwhile, the cash price for the same booking is $563 all-in per night:

-If you have a Chase Sapphire Reserve®, URs are worth 1.5¢ per point on bookings made with Chase Travel Portal.
-Thus, you could book the same room for only 43,351 points by using the portal instead of transferring.
+If you have a Chase Sapphire Preferred® Card, Ultimate Rewards points are worth 1.25¢ per point on bookings made through the Chase Ultimate Rewards travel portal.
+Thus, you could book the same room for only 45,866 points per night through the portal — or a total of 183,465 points for four nights:

-If you hold the Chase Sapphire Preferred® Card or the Ink Business Preferred® Credit Card, you receive 1.25¢ per point through the portal.
-That means you'll need to 52,022 Ultimate Rewards to book a cash stay through the Chase Travel Portal.
-You'd still save almost 3,000 points compared to transferring to IHG.
+If you hold the Chase Sapphire Reserve®, you'll get an even better deal.
+Cardholders receive 1.5¢ per point through the portal.
+That means you'll only need 38,222 Ultimate Rewards to book a cash stay through the Chase Travel Portal.
+That's a savings of 16k points per night compared to transferring to IHG with this 50% transfer bonus.

-Chase is offering a 60% transfer bonus to IHG Rewards Club.
+Chase is offering a 50% transfer bonus when transferring Ultimate Rewards points to IHG One Rewards.
 But it's probably not worth considering too long.
 If you'd like to grow your balance of IHG points, you're better off applying for an IHG co-branded credit card.

 There is a silver lining.
-While this transfer bonus isn't valuable, the fact that Chase is continuing to offer periodic transfer bonuses is a good sign.
+While this transfer bonus isn't valuable, the fact that Chase continues to offer periodic transfer bonuses is a good sign.
 Hopefully, we'll see some better deals in the future.

 What Ultimate Reward partner would you like to see a transfer bonus for next?